George Crichton Wells: Personal life

 George Wells was the fifth of nine children of Sir Richard Wells, 1st Baronet, and Mary Dorothy Maltby.
 He was educated at Bedford School and gained a scholarship to Cambridge.
 At university he excelled at rugby, swimming, diving and rowing.

-In the Second World War the family was nicknamed "The Fighting Wellses of Felmersham".
+In World War II, the family was nicknamed "The Fighting Wellses of Felmersham".
 All seven brothers served in the armed forces, as did their younger sister Sarah, who was a leading Wren.
 Their elder sister, Sydney, was married to a Royal Navy officer.
 Three of the brothers were killed in action.

 Wells married Margaret Bruce in 1951.
 They had no children.
 The couple lived in Hereford Square in South Kensington, London, and on his retirement they moved to Suffolk.
 Wells was musical and enjoyed playing the Spanish guitar.
 Margaret predeceased her husband by six weeks.